MoserMichael/python-obj-system/python-obj-system.md

 What happens upon: foo = Foo() ?

-take the type of Foo - the metaclass of Foo. (the metaclass knows how to create an instance of the class, and instances of the object)
+Take the type of Foo - the metaclass of Foo, the metaclass both knows how to create an instance of the class, and instances of the object.
+A metaclass is derived from built-in class 'type', The 'type' constructor with three argument creates a new class object. [see reference](https://docs.python.org/3/library/functions.html#type)

     class\_obj = Foo

 The metaclass is used as a 'callable' - it has a \_\_call\_\_ method, and can therefore be called as if it were a function